Howard Kaylan: Flo & Eddie

 Kaylan and Volman signed with Columbia as Flo & Eddie.
 In his autobiography Shell Shocked, Kaylan revealed that upon receiving the cover art for their first album, they were appalled to learn that the printer had mistakenly printed the duo's stage names in the wrong order above their photograph.
 Volman was identified as Flo, which had been Kaylan's stage name in Zappa's band, and Kaylan was identified as Eddie, Volman's stage name.
 The label refused to reprint the cover, saying that it would cost too much money.
 Thus, Kaylan and Volman decided to professionally swap stage names.

 Flo & Eddie released nine albums on Warner Bros.
 Records and Columbia Records in music; in film they provided music and voices for animated films like Down and Dirty Duck; and they appeared in radio broadcasting.

-In the 1980s, "Rock Steady With Flo and Eddie" was recorded in Kingston, Jamaica, and the partners began writing comedy and script with Chris Bearde, Larry Gelbart, and Carl Gottlieb.
+In the 1980s, Rock Steady With Flo & Eddie was recorded in Kingston, Jamaica, and the partners began writing comedy and script with Chris Bearde, Larry Gelbart, and Carl Gottlieb.
 Simultaneously, they began writing regularly featured columns for Creem, Phonograph Record Magazine and the Los Angeles Free Press.

 They also produced many albums for other bands and artists, as well as singing backing vocals on over 100 albums.
 Flo & Eddie can be heard singing with John Lennon, Bruce Springsteen, Ramones, Blondie, Duran Duran, The Psychedelic Furs, T. Rex, Alice Cooper and many more.

 Solo work

 In the mid-1990s, Kaylan turned his attention to the collecting and writing of dark fantasy literature and science fiction.
-He wrote two short stories, by way of experimentation, and both were published in the best-selling anthologies "Phantoms of the Night" and "Forbidden Acts".
+He wrote two short stories, by way of experimentation, and both were published in the best-selling anthologies Phantoms of the Night and Forbidden Acts.

 In 2006, Kaylan released a solo album, Dust Bunnies, described as songs "hand-picked by Kaylan from years of seldom-heard B-sides and album cuts recorded by many of his favorite artists and supplemented by new arrangements of more familiar pieces and a rock original or two."
 It includes covers of The Honeycombs' "Have I the Right?", Barry Ryan's "Eloise", and The Left Banke's "Love Songs in the Night" and "Two by Two".

 As of 2008 Kaylan penned the widely read "Eddie's Media Corner" on his official website.